 - Clean and intuitive interfaces - simple and to the point

-- No $$$$ training courses.
+- No extortionate training courses.
 We put our training videos on youtube

-CloudRF is the work of Alex Farrant, a Telecommunications Engineer by trade and a self taught software developer.
+CloudRF was developed by Alex Farrant in 2010 as a hobby website and has matured into a commercial business offering multi-platform cloud based services.
+You can follow progress on twitter at #cloudrfdotcom.
 It's powered by an open source program derived from SPLAT! created by John Magliacane and uses terrain data from the NASA 2000 Space shuttle mission enriched with high latitude tiles by Jonathan De Ferranti.
 CloudRF is an internet trading name of Farrant Consulting Ltd, a UK registered company.

 CloudRF uses a mixture of open and non-open source software, separated by intermediate protocols.
-The source code for the open source packages can be viewed and copied where available or in the src folder at https://github.com/Cloud-RF/Signal-Server.
+The source code for the open source packages can be viewed and copied where available or at https://github.com/Cloud-RF/Signal-Server.